fieldtrip/website/development/project/wizard.md

 When the wizard has reached the end of the script, it would have to show that it is finished.
 Perhaps the code execution can be done in a separate workspace and all variables copied to the main workspace when finished.

-Using a key combination (e.g. Ctrl-R) the script can be reloaded.
+Using a key combination (e.g., Ctrl-R) the script can be reloaded.

-Using a key combination (e.g. Ctrl-S) the modifications made to the script using the GUI can be saved.
+Using a key combination (e.g., Ctrl-S) the modifications made to the script using the GUI can be saved.

 If graphical display of the data does not apply to a specific step, then the textual output could be displayed in a dialog with only an "OK" button.